The Best Snow Blowers for Clearing Driveways

 Snowfall varies in different regions of the country, so a single snow blower isn’t right for everyone.
 Based on cost, performance, and sheer snow-blowing power, we’ve narrowed down the list to these five best snow blower options, and one is sure to be right for you.

-1. BEST BUDGET PICK: WEN Snow Blaster Snow Thrower
+1. BEST VALUE: WEN Snow Blaster Electric Snow Thrower

 Retire that snow shovel!
 If you’re in the market for a good snow blower but your budget is a bit tight, opt for the WEN Snow Blaster Snow Thrower.
 This single-stage electric blower cuts an 18-inch swath through light and medium snow accumulation up to 7.8 inches deep and through a rotating chute, you can toss the snow wherever you want it to go.
-You’ll need a heavy-duty, 12- or 18-gauge exterior extension cord (not included) to power the 13.5 amp motor, but for those with modest snow removal needs, this is, in the words of one reviewer, a “very capable little machine.”
+You’ll need a heavy-duty, 12- or 18-gauge exterior extension cord (not included) to power the 13.5 amp motor, but for those with modest snow removal needs, this is a small but mighty machine.

 The powerful 15 amp motor on the single-stage TACKLIFE Electric Snow Blower can toss snow up to 30 feet away.
 And like other blowers, its chute adjusts from side to side so you can control where the snow is thrown.
 Where the TACKLIFE stands out is in comparison to other corded electric blowers.
 This one can handle up to 10 inches of snow and its wide, 20-inch mouth cuts down on the number of passes you’ll need to make.
 Indeed, the TACKLIFE defies the stereotype of corded electric mowers being underpowered.
 It is plenty capable if you need to clear a short driveway or walkway in a region with moderate snow.

-3. BEST FOR MEDIUM DUTY: Snow Joe Cordless Snow Blower
+4. BEST FOR MEDIUM DUTY: Snow Joe Battery-Powered Snow Blower

 If you like the “no muss, no fuss” operation of an electric snow blower but need one that can range farther than extension cords will allow, check out the Snow Joe Cordless Snow Blower.
-Running on a rechargeable 100-volt, lithium-ion battery (battery and charger included), the Snow Joe powers through snow up to 12 inches deep while cutting a 21-inch-wide swatch.
+Running on a rechargeable 40-volt, lithium-ion battery (battery and charger included), the Snow Joe powers through snow up to 8 inches deep while cutting a 18-inch-wide swatch.
 Features include an adjustable chute, LED headlights (snow clearing in the evening, anyone?), and an auger assist that makes the unit easier to push forward.
-You’re limited by the run time of the battery (about 30 minutes), but if you anticipate that being a problem, you can simply purchase an extra battery to swap in if you run of out juice.
+You’re limited by the run time of the battery (about 50 minutes), but if you anticipate that being a problem, you can simply purchase an extra battery to swap in if and when you run of out juice.
 If your neck of the woods gets tons and tons of snow in the winter, look elsewhere, but the Snow Joe is a very compelling option for everyone else.

-4. BEST FOR HEAVY DUTY: Briggs & Stratton Snow Thrower
+5. BEST FOR HEAVY DUTY: Husqvarna Two-Stage Gas Snow Blower

 For clearing away snow that’s slushy or frozen, you’ll need a good two-stage snow blower like this gas-powered Husqvarna model.
 Its powerful 208cc engine and heavy-duty auger make quick work of chewing through even hard-packed snow, and it clears a generous 24-inch swath.
 Just as good, the Husqvarna comes with an electric start and power steering, features that make it a breeze to operate and maneuver.
 (The cleated tires help too, as they keep the prevent slips on sloped terrain.)
 With LED lights for nighttime snow removal and heated handle grips to for cold-weather comfort, the Husqvarna combines user-friendliness with brute force.